[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 I went to see The Last Showgirl at Derby Quad partly because my own film, the short A Different Place, was screening ahead of it as part of a two-week cinema run - so that was rather exciting!
 But I likely would have gone to see The Last Showgirl regardless.
 I loved the setting, giving us a glimpse behind the curtain at a dying area of showbusiness, and Pamela Anderson did a great job in the lead role.
 I just had a few issues with the script, again with the dialogue in particular, and I feel as though Gia Coppola is still finding her feet as a director - but then again, this was one of her first feature films, and so I expect her work is only going to grow in strength.

 After cancelling my ticket once due to my workload, I rescheduled and went to see Black Bag towards the end of March.
 Steven Soderbergh is a very reliable director (he also released Presence this year, which I heard good things about), and Black Bag had a wonderfully watchable cast - even if their characters were a bit too cold to be lovable, aside from Marisa Abela's Clarissa who brought some much-needed energy to the proceedings.
-Overall this was a slick, stylish, bitchy ride which was really enjoyable, particularly a climactic dinner table scene which felt a bit like an old-school 'who-dunnit' reveal.
+Overall this was a slick, stylish, bitchy ride which was enjoyable to watch, particularly a climactic dinner table scene which felt a bit like an old-school 'who-dunnit' reveal.

 APRIL 2025